Lab Personnel. |

 Dissertation: Physical abuse or physical discipline: How do clinicians decide?

-Current Position: Independent Contractor, Wynns Family Psychology, Raleigh, NC.
+Current Position: Director of Forensic Services and Practice Development, Wynns Family Psychology, Raleigh, NC.

 Jennifer Weil, Ph.D.